kspra3/Algorithms-and-Programming-Fundamentals/README.md

 Calculate the average of a list of numbers, received one at a time.
 #### CoinToss.py
 Write a program that takes a number n as input from the user and simulates n coin flips and print the total number of heads and the total number of tails.
 Calculate the ratio of heads to the total coin flips.
-#### FindList.py
-Find a given number in a list of numbers, received one at a time.

 ## Workshop 3